dreaminglucid/LucidServer/README.md

 - https://github.com/AutonomousResearchGroup/easycompletion
 - https://github.com/AutonomousResearchGroup/agentlogger

-### Setup
+### Local Setup
-To set up the Lucid Journal backend server, follow these steps:
+To set up the Lucid Journal backend server locally, follow these steps:

 1. Install Python: Visit the official Python website and download the latest version of Python for your operating system.